 - What came first – the fruit orange or the color orange?

-The nature of the human race and various issues it brings with it is an excellent way to deep dive into things that matter.
+The nature of the human race, and various issues it brings with it is an excellent way to deep dive into things that matter.
 Here are some questions about the human race and the nature of our reality that will blow your mind:

 - What will happen if the machines gain sentience?

 If our computers became conscious one day?
 How would that change human life?
 Would it be like the movies and they would become our biggest threats?
 Would we be their slaves?
 Or would we come to a peaceful agreement and live our lives separately?
-One thing is certain – we may no longer be able to depend on computers and mobiles to work for us.
+One thing is certain – we may no longer be able to depend on the computers and mobiles to work for us.

 - Where do our thoughts come from?